 TU Dortmund University supports researchers in their scientific activities and the development of their academic careers:

-The third-party funding service of Research Support Services comprises information, advising and strategic editing as well as project management for coordinated projects in EU funding.
-In addition, you have access to a wide range of information and qualification opportunities as well as an internal mailing list.
+Grants Services of Research Support Services comprises information, advising and strategic feedback as well as project management for coordinated projects in EU funding.
+In addition, you have access to a wide range of information and transferable skills training opportunities as well as an internal mailing list.

 For financial, legal and formal queries regarding the submission of a grant proposal you are supported by the Unit of third-party funding management and legal affairs of research in the Department of Finance and Procurement.

 The Graduate Center TU Dortmund University supports early career researchers in all career phases from the initial interest in a PhD program to a professorship, but also prepares them for non-academic careers.

 The Center for Entrepreneurship & Transfer (CET) supports inventors in the process from the invention to patenting to the practical application and validation projects.
 The CET also supports the development and implementation of business ideas and promotes business start-ups emerged from the TU Dortmund University.